-void XawDialogAddButton(w, name , func, client_data); W Specifies t he Dialog widget. name Specifies t added to t of the new Command button to be func - activated function to be called when this If NULL is specified then no client_data Specifies t he client data to be passed to the func .
+void XawDialogAddButton(w, name, func, client_data); W Specifies the Dialog widget. name Specifies the name of the new Command button to be added to the Dialog. func Specifies a callback function to be called when this button is activated.
+If NULL is specified then no callback is added. client_data Specifies the client_data to be passed to the func .